Sun

 Today's Fishermans Bend fishing forecast is based on the current solunar and weather signals.
-Light precipitation; often fishable with minimal impact.
+Low light conditions may improve feeding activity.

 Updated